xc2/intensity-segments/docs/api/Class.IntensitySegments.md

 setWith(
    from: number,
    to: number,
-   fn: (prev: number) => number): IntensitySegments
+   mutator: (prev: number) => number): IntensitySegments
 ```

-Set intensity to the segments with a setter
+Set intensity to the segments with a mutator

 #### Parameters